BlueByteSystemsInc/PDMShell/src/SETVAR.md

 ---
 description: Sets the value of a variable for a specified checked out file or many checked out files.
-title: SETVAR Command | PDMShell | SOLIDWORKS PDM
+title: setvar Command | PDMShell | SOLIDWORKS PDM
 ---
-# SETVAR Command
+# setvar
 ## Description
 Sets the value of a variable for a specified checked out file or many checked out files.